 High School History Teacher: Job Description & Career Requirements

 Read on to see what high school history teachers do.
-See about education and training requirements.
+Learn about education and training requirements.
 Find out what the career prospects and earning potential are.

 High school history teachers offer students classroom instruction that builds upon the national, state, local, and global history they've learned in earlier grades.
 Most high school history teachers help their students to move beyond rote memorization into critical analysis of historical events.

 High school history teachers typically earn a bachelor's degree.
 High school history teachers are likely to major in history, social studies or education.
 Some states require that high school history teachers, like other teachers, earn a master's degree within a specified length of time.
-Teaching high school history classes means having studied history, economics, education, and English, and having completed a student-teaching internship.
+Teaching high school history classes means having studied history, economics, education, and English, as well as having completed a student-teaching internship.

 Licensing and Certification Requirements